How to Open a Workbook as Read-Only with Excel VBA (4 Methods)

 Read More: How to Open Workbook from Path Using Excel VBA

-Using this input box, we can choose whether we want to open the file as a read-only or editable document.
+With this approach, you can choose whether to open the file as read-only or editable.

 Using Input Box to Open a Workbook as Read-Only